 obtain approval from the relevant regulatory authority or, where applicable, the Member State.

-The relevant regulatory authority or, where applicable, the Member State shall decide on the extension of the applicability of this Regulation to existing HVDC systems or DC-connected power park modules within six months of receipt of the report and the recommendation of the relevant TSO in accordance with paragraph 4 of Article 65.
+The relevant regulatory authority or, where applicable, the Member State shall decide on the extension of the applicability of this Regulation to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules within six months of receipt of the report and the recommendation of the relevant TSO in accordance with paragraph 4 of Article 65.
 The decision of the regulatory authority or, where applicable, the Member State shall be published.

-The relevant TSO shall take account of the legitimate expectations of HVDC system owners and DC-connected power park modules owners as part of the assessment of the application of this Regulation to existing HVDC systems or DC-connected power park modules.
+The relevant TSO shall take account of the legitimate expectations of HVDC system owners, asynchronously connected power park modules owners, asynchronously connected demand facilities owners, asynchronously connected power-to-gas demand units owners and asynchronously connected electricity storage modules owners as part of the assessment of the application of this Regulation to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules.

-The relevant TSO may assess the application of some or all of the provisions of this Regulation to existing HVDC systems or DC-connected power park modules every three years in accordance with the criteria and process set out in paragraphs 3 to 5.
+The relevant TSO may assess the application of some or all of the provisions of this Regulation to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules every three years in accordance with the criteria and process set out in paragraphs 3 to 5.

 Article 5